-(1) The displayed prices and shipping costs of the relevant sales offer are end prices inclusive of value added tax.
-The prices do not include accessories and adornments.
+(1) The displayed prices of the relevant sales offer are end prices inclusive of value added tax.
+The prices do not include shipping costs, accessories and adornments.

 (2) The arising shipping and handling charges are not included in the sales price.
-However they can be called up on the page “payment and shipping”, are being listed separately during the ordering process and have to be borne by the customer, unless free delivery has been agreed.
+However they can be called up on the page “payment and shipping”, are being listed separately during the ordering process and have to be borne by the customer.

 (3) Deliveries to non-EU countries incur additional duty, tax and fee payments to be borne by the customer.

 5 Payment and Delivery Rules

 (1) The terms and conditions for payment and delivery can be found under the so labelled button in the navigation panel.

 (2) At the point of ordering a down payment of 50% will be due.
 The remainder will become due as soon as the goods are ready for despatch.

 (3) If against all expectations a product ordered by a customer might not be available, despite a timely and adequate hedging transaction, and without the vendor being at fault, the customer will receive notification of the unavailability of the item, and in case of contract withdrawal get all payments refunded immediately.